Help with paying rent

 We will always try to come to an affordable arrangement with you to start making repayments against your arrears.
 As long as you keep to this arrangement and your arrears decrease, we will not take any further action against your tenancy.

-If you are struggling to pay your rent, it is important that you contact us and speak to an income officer straight away.
+If you are struggling to pay your rent, it is important that you contact us and speak to your money matters co-ordinator straight away.
 They can give you advice about applying for benefits that you might be eligible for.
 They can also give you basic advice on organising your debts and refer you for specialist help where appropriate.

 Support available includes: